 If you know of an event that you would like posted, or have an entry for the Classified, please contact webmaster

+On August 9, a Media Release, Wet Weather in Most of Rideau Watershed but Record Rain and Flooding in North Gower was issued.
+This comprehensive report can be found directly here.
 Dealing with Damaged Shorelines , A Public Service Announcement, was issued on June 15.
 It contains much helpful information including reference to their Shoreline Naturalization Program.
-The last Water Conditions Statement, Flood Watch Terminated for Rideau Watershed, was issued on June 2.
-It was mentioned in the statement that although forecasted rain is expected to cause water levels through the watershed to turn upward no flooding is expected.
 The May-June issue of Around The Rideau can be found here and also in the Notices from other Groups section.

 Algae-Too Much of a Good thing?
 Three suggestions to keep in mind are Good Septic System Maintenance; Increase Plant cover; Reduce Run-off .
 The Release issue by RVCA on this topic can be found in the Notices from other Groups.
 It also refers to their Algae & Aquatic Plant Educational Manual.
 It is most informative and can be accessed by a link in the Lake Steward Notes posted together with other material on this topic or by clicking Algae.